-Leaf Curl Virus
+Leaf Curl Virus of Brambles

 The leaves on infected canes are stiffly arched or curled downward.
 Leaves of red raspberry become yellow, while those of black raspberry take on a dark-green, greasy cast.
 Clusters of stunted lateral fruiting shoots arise from single nodes on the canes.
 The canes are stiff and brittle, and the fruit small and crumbly.
 Symptoms on red raspberry are very mild or might not appear until the season after infection.
 This virus is spread by aphids and petiole grafting.